supercontainers/sc-tutorials/README.md

 16:00 - 16:30 Container images best practices (Shane)

-16:30 - 16:45 Success Stories and Use Cases (?)
+16:30 - 16:45 Success Stories and Use Cases (Shane)
-Unless already covered above?
+- Examples of Containers used in a variety of uses and scales

 16:45 - 17:00 Interactive Q & A
 Including closing remarks, survey and feedback